All Products

 Description

-• The tables to be synchronized must have PRIMARY KEY or UNIQUE NOT NULL indexes:
+• All tables to be synchronized must have a primary key or a non-null unique index.

 We recommend that you select Schema Synchronization for the Synchronization Types parameter and duplicate for the Engine parameter in the Configurations for Databases, Tables, and Columns step when you configure an instance.